OBJ to BlenderHow to UseFile InformationFile FeaturesHow it WorksFAQOther OBJ ToolsLatest News

-Convert Your 3D Mesh/Model OBJ Files to BLEND
+Convert Your OBJ 3D Model to Blender

-Upload a OBJ
+Upload a OBJ File

 Click the "Upload a OBJ File" button and select a OBJ to upload.
 The maximum file size is 100MB.

-Download your BLEND
+Download your Blender File

-File Format Information for OBJ to BLEND
+File Format Information for OBJ to Blender

 Description